-9. One in six runaways were likely victims of child sex trafficking.
+8. One in six runaways are likely victims of child sex trafficking.

-13. Almost all the children abducted by strangers turn out to be taken by men.
+11. Almost all children abducted by strangers are taken by men.

-Child abduction statistics show that most kidnappers unknown to the victim are male.
-Following that, about two-thirds of children kidnapped by male strangers are young girls.
+Child abduction statistics show that most kidnappers unknown to the victim are male, and two-thirds of victims in this category are young girls.

 Statistics on Child Abductions by Family

-15. More than 90% of abductions are a deed of one of the parents.
+13. More than 90% of abductions are committed by a parent.

 (Journalist Secure, Reuters)

-16. Three in a thousand children get abducted by a family member each year.
+14. Three in every thousand children are abducted by a family member each year.

 Child Abduction Statistics by Country

-18. Around 20 000 children become missing annually in Australia.
+16. Around 20 000 children go missing every year in Australia.